 Work on improving your credit score before you go car shopping

 It's highly recommended that you check your latest credit score before applying for an auto loan (or any other type of loan).
 Ensure that your credit report is error-free.
-If you notice any errors or discrepancies, connect with the credit bureau to get it rectified.
+If you notice any errors or discrepancies, connect with the credit bureau to get them rectified.

-If you have the time, say six months to one year, you can improve the credit score before applying for a car loan.
+If you have the time, say six months to one year, you can improve your credit score before applying for a car loan.
 Be on your best credit behaviour in the months before you take a car loan.
 Don’t take on any new loans or open a new credit card.
 Paying outstanding loan EMIs and credit card bills, closing/consolidating existing loans are a few ways to boost your credit score.

 Offer to pay a large down payment